ionic-team/ionic-docs/src/content/layout/grid.md

 ### Offsetting columns

-Move columns to the right by adding the `offset-*` attributes.
-These attributes increase the margin left of the column by `*` columns.
+Move columns to the right by adding the `offset` property.
+This property increases the margin left of the column by the number of specified columns.
 For example, in the following grid the last column will be offset by 3 columns and take up 3 columns:

 ```html
 <ion-grid>